bash-j/mikey_nodes/README.md

 ## Prompt With Style
 ![image](https://github.com/bash-j/mikey_nodes/assets/3195567/0048faa8-5f46-4d92-8e38-e7ff603007da)

+Example workflow in the prompt_with_styles.json file and mikey_node_workflow.json

 This node allows you to prompt with a style and loras.
 You can add a lora with `<lora:lora_name>` or `<lora:lora_name:0.8>` syntax for a weight of 0.8 as an example.

 You can add styles by using the `<style:style_name>` syntax.